peppelinux/draft-demarco-oauth-nonce-endpoint/draft-demarco-nonce-endpoint.md

 6. Backup and Recovery: Secure backup and recovery procedures should be in place for the symmetric key.
 This is to ensure that the key can be recovered in case of loss, while preventing unauthorized access to the backup.

-Remember, the security of the nonce endpoint is only as strong as the security of the encryption key.
+The security of the nonce endpoint is only as strong as the security of the encryption key.
 Therefore, proper key management practices are essential.

 # IANA Considerations